Skip to main content

 The Psychology of Control and Order

 A messy space can have a big effect on how we feel.
 Studies have shown that having a lot of stuff around you can raise cortisol levels, which is the main stress hormone in the body.
-The American Psychological Association (APA) cites a study that shows how mess can make it harder to relax because it always competes for our attention, which makes our brains work harder.
+A landmark study by Darby Saxbe and Rena Repetti published in Personality and Social Psychology Bulletin found that women who described their homes as "cluttered" or "unfinished" had significantly higher cortisol profiles throughout the day compared to women who described their homes as "restful" or "restorative" - confirming that visual clutter directly elevates the body's primary stress hormone.
+The APA documents this as a form of chronic low-grade stress: environmental disorder continuously competes for attentional resources, keeping the brain in a mild but sustained threat-response state.
 Cleaning, on the other hand, brings back a sense of order and predictability.
 A clean space is a simple, manageable place where everything is where it should be.
 This gives an anxious mind a break from chaos.

 The Brain–Body Connection: